neutral207/medq/MedQ/frontend/README.md

 ## Introduction
 **Med-Q Optimization Dashboard**
-is a real-time patient flow and queue management system designed to reduce medical wait times and inprove transparency for patients.
+Is a real-time patient flow and queue management system designed to reduce medical wait times and inprove transparency for patients.
 This platform empowers medical offices administrators with predictive and analytics to anticipate patients surges and allocate resources efficienly helping patients feel more informed and reducing stress during their waiting experience.

 ---